-Define and distinguish typical world views with regard to theology.
+Define and distinguish typical world views regarding theology.

 The Beginning of Wisdom - Before viewing part 3 of the video, read and discuss the following:

 "The fear of the LORD is the beginning of wisdom, and the knowledge of the Holy One is understanding.
 Proverbs 9:10